raythurman2386/homelab-template/README.md

 ### Pi-hole
 Pi-hole provides network-wide ad blocking by acting as a DNS sinkhole.
 Access it through the web interface at `/pihole`.

-### Nginx
+### Nginx (Optional)
 Nginx serves as a reverse proxy, allowing you to access multiple services through clean URLs.
 Each service has its own configuration file for easy management.
+This is commented out by default in favor of Cloudflare Tunnel.

+### Cloudflare Tunnel
+Cloudflare Tunnel provides secure remote access to your homelab services without exposing ports publicly.
+It creates encrypted tunnels to Cloudflare's edge network.

 ### Portainer
 Portainer provides a web interface for managing Docker containers, images, and volumes.
 Access it at `/portainer`.